Day 1: Sacred Valley (Pisac – Moray – Salt Mines – Ollantaytambo) – Aguas Calientes

 We will pick you up from the Cusco airport and take you to your hotel in Cusco.
 Please let us know your flight details at least 14 days before arrival.
 Our representative will be holding an orange sign reading ORANGE Nation outside the arrivals.
 You must exit the terminal to find our representative as they cannot enter.
 (Please let us know if your hotel is in the Sacred Valley so we can make the necessary arrangments).

 The Briefing will be the night before the trek at 6pm in our office which is located at Calle Santa Teresa Nº383; 107 (first floor), next to SUBWAY sandwich shop.
 We share a lobby with the Casona Corrales Boutique Hotel.

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?

 ABSOLUTELY!!
 During the Sacred Valley to Machu Picchu & Rainbow Mountain tour your main luggage can be kept in our office or stored at your hotel, both are free.

-HOW TO BOOK THE SACRED VALLEY & MACHU PICCHU TOUR?
+HOW TO BOOK THE SACRED VALLEY TO MACHU PICCHU & THE RAINBOW MOUNTAIN TOUR?

 We will need the following information (FROM EACH PARTICIPANT in your group).
 This information is necessary to purchase the entrance tickets to Machu Picchu the train tickets: